 Extreme rare animalistic presentation in the art: a Polar bear and cubs in an Artic landscape.
 This antique work was executed on the turn of 20th century.
-Due to the bronze plaque with the artist´s name, mounted on the frame, this painting was attributed to the hand of famous German animalistic painter Richard Bernhard Louis Friese (1854 in Gussew - 1918 in Bad Zwischenahn).
-Very similar signed version by Friese was sold on Christie´s New York on 28 Nov 1995 for 75000 € , another one is illustrated in the German on-line Wikipedia.
+On the original frame there is a bronze plaque with the artist´s name " Richard Friese (1854-1918)".
+We found two almost identical paintings with the same subject by famous German animalistic painter Richard Bernhard Louis Friese (1854 in Gussew - 1918 in Bad Zwischenahn).
+Very similar signed version by Friese was sold on Christie´s New York on 28 Nov 1995 for 75000 € see our additional image) , another one is illustrated in the German on-line Wikipedia.
 Due to this facts our work is probably one of author's versions of the same work.

 Richard Priebe was famous German animalistic painter and reproductor.
 He was born as the son of a government official.
 After attending school, 14 years old, he first worked as a clerk at the District Council and later at the magistrate of his hometown.
 He turned to painting and left the parents ´ house against the will of his parents at the age of 16.
 In Berlin he took up training as a lithographer at the lithographs-Anstalt Winckelmann & Sons.
 At the same time he attended the School of the Museum of Arts and Crafts.
 He spent this period together with the later very well-known humorous Berliner draughtsman Heinrich Zille.